vuejs/test-utils/docs/guide/advanced/reusability-composition.md

 - test simple composables without a component and `@vue/test-utils`
 - create a test helper component to test more complex composables
 - create a test helper component to test your component provides the correct data with `provide`
-- use `global.provides` to pass data to your component which uses `inject`
+- use `global.provide` to pass data to your component which uses `inject`